BLUE HORIZON, BOOK 4

 “That’s what they said about the homes built in Tornado Alley,” Renny rebuffed.

-“True, but the Barnyard Inn was over a hundred years old,” Max piped up from the back of the van.
+“True, but that inn was over a hundred years old,” Max piped up from the back of the van.
 “It wasn’t built to stand up to the tornado that hit Woodward that day.”

 “There isn’t much that will stand up to three hundred mile per hour winds,” Jerry added, “no matter how it was built.
 That’s nearly twice the sustained wind speeds of most hurricanes.”